-Groton Chiropractic Relief for Back Pain After Surgery
+Groton Chiropractic Care of Continued Back Pain after Back Surgery

 Back surgery.
-It is an option some choose to get relief of their back pain.
-At one year follow up, generally around 50% of surgical patients report continued relief.
+It is an option some choose for back pain relief.
+About 50% of them report relief at one year later.
 What then?
 Another back surgery?
 Additional pain medications?
 A spine stimulator?
 Physical therapy?
 Chiropractic?
-Shoreline Medical Services/ Hutter Chiropractic Office would add chiropractic care as a worthwhile option before back surgery, and Shoreline Medical Services/ Hutter Chiropractic Office welcomes back pain patients to the Groton back pain specialty practice even if they’ve already undergone back surgery and still have pain.
-Chiropractic is a non-surgical approach to alleviate Groton spine pain, and Cox Technic is the chiropractic treatment protocol that offers much evidence-based research as its foundation with documented clinical outcomes of relieving and controlling back pain.
-Cox Technic fulfills Groton back pain patients’ desire for relief.
-Shoreline Medical Services/ Hutter Chiropractic Office presents it to their Groton back pain patients if they find themselves with post-surgical continued pain or the condition diagnosis of “failed back surgery syndrome” (FBSS).
+Shoreline Medical Services/ Hutter Chiropractic Office would add chiropractic care as a worthwhile option before back surgery, and Shoreline Medical Services/ Hutter Chiropractic Office welcomes back pain patients to the Groton back pain specialty practice even if they have already undergone back surgery and continued to have pain.
+Chiropractic is a non-surgical approach to alleviate Groton spine pain, and Cox Technic is the chiropractic treatment protocol that is based on evidence-based research with documented clinical outcomes of alleviating and controlling back pain.
+It fulfills Groton back pain patients’ desire for relief.
+Shoreline Medical Services/ Hutter Chiropractic Office offers it to their Groton back pain patients if they find themselves with post-surgical continued pain or the condition diagnosis of “failed back surgery syndrome” (FBSS).

 Post Surgical Continued Pain Diagnosis

-A FBSS diagnosis is certainly not one a post-surgical back pain patient wants to ponder let alone experience.
-It happens though.
-Often another surgery is not the desired answer for these types of back pain sufferers.
-Often such a patient is transferred to physical therapy, prescribed medications or injections, even implanted with a spine stimulator.
-Often such a patient wants to try anything but those medical approaches.
+A FBSS diagnosis is surely not one a post-surgical back pain patient wants to ponder let alone deal with.
+It’s a possibility though.
+Often another surgery is not the desired answer for these particular back pain sufferers.
+Often such a patient is referred for physical therapy, recommended medications or injections, even implanted with a spine stimulator.
+Often such a patient welcomes options beyond those medical approaches.
 Sometimes such a patient wishes he or she had tried something else before back surgery.
 Shoreline Medical Services/ Hutter Chiropractic Office stands ready with its Groton chiropractic care to help at any stage of the process of back pain and its relief.

 Chiropractic Care for FBSS